Eric O'Flaherty: Atlanta Braves

 O'Flaherty served as an important part of the Braves bullpen during the 2011 season where he pitched primarily during the 7th inning.
 Along with Craig Kimbrel and Jonny Venters, the three formed the back end of the Braves bullpen.
 As of August 21, 2011 the trio had three of the six lowest ERAs in the NL.
 In fact, O'Flaherty became the first pitcher ever to post a sub-1.00 ERA in 70 or more appearances.

 In January 2012, the Braves and O'Flaherty agreed on a 1-year deal worth $2.49 million, that nearly tripled O'Flaherty's previous salary of $895,000.
 O'Flaherty performed well in the 2012 season playing 64 games with a 3-0 and a 1.73 ERA.

 O'Flaherty was placed on the disabled list on May 18, 2013, due to a left elbow strain.
 An MRI revealed that there was a torn UCL in his left elbow.
 O'Flaherty underwent Tommy John surgery on May 21, 2013, and was knocked out for the rest of the 2013 season.

 Oakland Athletics

 O'Flaherty signed a two-year contract with the Oakland Athletics on January 22, 2014.
+He made 21 appearances for Oakland over the course of the season, compiling a 1-0 record and 2.25 ERA with 15 strikeouts and one save across 20 innings of work.

-In 2015, O'Flaherty spent time on the 15-day disabled list.
-He was activated from the DL on June 2.
-After struggling to a 5.91 ERA for the A's, O'Flaherty was designated for assignment on August 1.
+O'Flaherty was activated from the disabled list on June 2, 2015, having been dealing with a left shoulder strain.
+He made 25 appearances out of the bullpen for Oakland, registering a 1-2 record and 5.91 ERA with 15 strikeouts across 21 1/3 innings pitched.
+O'Flaherty was designated for assignment by the Athletics on August 1.